1. Home

 • Where appropriate, prepare the peer group to be supportive to ensure the adjustments are effective and provide a learning opportunity for the group in harnessing diversity.
 Where implementation of the adjustment would require sharing details of the student’s’ adjustment need with other staff or peers, both their consent and preferred approach to this should be sought, and only the information required to put the adjustment in place should be shared.

-3. Escalation of cases for students with more complex support needs
+3. Exceptional individual adjustments for students with more complex support needs

 In the small number of cases where there is a concern (from the student or staff) that even with individual adjustments such as those listed above, the student would still experience a substantial disadvantage in the group work assessment, their individual case may need to be escalated for consideration of more substantial adjustment (e.g. an alternative approach to assessment may be required, specialist advice sought, or measures requiring Board of Studies approval considered).